 A young person who understands themselves better, is more effective with regards to decision-making about friendships, careers and relationships and is a better self advocate.

 A diagnosis can also bring a sense of belonging when meeting other families and young people who share the diagnosis.

 Most of the young people that we see describe a sense of relief at the time of diagnosis.
 They have often spent large periods of time on the internet looking up symptoms for bipolar, psychosis, OCD and other concerning mental health difficulties, trying to work out what's is going on.
 When they find something that makes sense it allows the right help to be put in place for them and its good to feel understood.

 The diagnostic assessment has three components, performed after an initial assessment appointment.

-ADOS autism diagnostic observation schedule this is a face-to-face one hour appointment conducted with a nurse or psychologist and the young person.
-This looks at their use of eye contact, social communication skills, gesture and imaginative play amongst other things.
+First part - ADOS autism diagnostic observation schedule this is a face-to-face one hour appointment conducted with one of our therapy team (nurse or OT or psychology) and the young person.
+This looks at a number of factors including their use of eye contact, social communication skills, gesture and imaginative play.

-3Di an extensive neuro developmental questionnaire completed by parents.
+Second part - 3Di an extensive neuro developmental questionnaire completed by parents.
+Pay for 3Di here

 Taking all of this information together a diagnosis can be made when appropriate and recommendations made.